StoglRobotics/ros_team_workspace/docs/use-cases/ros_packages/setup_robot_bringup_package.rst

    setup-robot-bringup ROBOT_NAME DESCRIPTION_PKG_NAME

-After all files are copied and placeholders set, a commit can be automatically created.
+After all files are copied and placeholders set, changes are automatically staged in git.